Advocacy for Indigenous people and their rights

 Oxford, United Kingdom

-Chittagong Hill Tracts, Bangladesh in the land they have occupied since ancient times, the Zofate (The blood line of Zo people) are being oppressed and humiliated.
+In the Chittagong Hill Tracts of Bangladesh, where they have occupied the land since ancient times, the Zofate (the bloodline of Zo people) are being oppressed and humiliated.
 They are denied the rights and benefits to which they are entitled.
-Development work is not being done in their area.
-They lack a hospital, public primary schools, and development etc.
+Development work is not being undertaken in their area, and essential facilities such as hospitals and public primary schools are lacking.

-The Bangladesh government often sent troops to enter Zofate villages and closed down churches and evicted them from their own house and community resulting cross migration and fleeing into India.
-The community leaders were summoned and unfairly beaten, selling and purchase would be prohibited during these interventions for the entire community.
-Due to this School students are afraid to go to school.
-The students of colleges and universities are fleeing the country and hiding underground.
+The Bangladesh government often sends troops to enter Zofate villages, closes down churches, and evicts them from their own homes and communities, resulting in cross-migration and fleeing into India.
+Community leaders are summoned and unfairly beaten, and selling and purchasing are prohibited during these interventions for the entire community.
+As a result, school students are afraid to attend classes, and college and university students are fleeing the country and going into hiding underground.

-Therefore, ROCHUN is open to collaboration and partnership with individuals, organisations and institutions for advocacy, support and protect these indigenous rights and to solve their issues.
+Therefore, Rochun is open to collaboration and partnership with individuals, organisations, and institutions to advocate for, support, and protect these indigenous rights and address their issues.

 Statement made at the 22nd Permanent Forum on Indigenous Issues at the UN Headquarters